 Inspection

 Consumables (for example, tires)

-NLF: *Boards must be aware that effective immediately, SNAP E&T funds must not be used for the following:

-car insurance;

-vehicle registration; or

-vehicle inspection.

-WD Letter 06-17, issued February 7, 2017, and entitled “Change in Use of Supplemental Nutrition Assistance Program Employment and Training Funds for Transportation-Related Support Services” provides further guidance on the change in use of SNAP E&T funding for the above-mentioned vehicular components.

 Minimum Standards

 NLF: Boards must ensure that all transportation policies meet the following minimum standards:

-All expenses must be reasonable and necessary to assist a participant in achieving the goals of his or her Individual Employment Plan (IEP) or Family Employment Plan (FEP).
+All expenses must be reasonable and necessary to assist participants in achieving the goals and objectives of their WorkInTexas.com Individual Employment Plan/Service Strategy (IEP/ISS).

 Boards must establish financial caps based on:

-type of support—vehicle repair, prepaid gas cards, bus passes, and such; and
+type of support—vehicle repair, prepaid gas cards, bus passes, etc.; and

 time period—week, month, or quarter.

 LF: It is recommended that Boards keep the specified cap consistent across programs.
-A discretionary override of the cap is allowed, as long as a specific process and safeguard for the override—that is, director signature, two signatures—is detailed in the transportation policy.
+A discretionary override of the cap is allowed, as long as a specific process and safeguard for the override—that is, director signature, two signatures, etc.—is detailed in the transportation policy.

-Boards are encouraged to develop a structural framework in their policies and procedures that aid in identifying routine transactions from those that rise to the level of suspicious activity.
+LF: Boards are encouraged to develop a structural framework in their policies and procedures that aid in identifying routine transactions from those that rise to the level of suspicious activity.

 Example: A Board allows participants a maximum of $40 per week for gas cards.
 The Board-established safeguard for exceeding $40 a week requires three signatures—participant, specialist, and manager.
 The reconciliation process then identifies any staff member or participant who exceeds the limit, and an audit verifies whether the safeguard was followed, that is, if the three signatures are in place.

 NLF: Boards must require receipts for all reimbursements.